 [two_col][dropcap]A major challenge for me was learning the khèn, a traditional instrument played by ethnic minorities in a large region of South-East Asia.
 The technique and repertoire are different in Vietnam, but the physical layout of the instrument remains the same.
 I composed all of the motifs in the film using the khèn.
 The tuning of the khèn is quite a way off western standard tuning and it can’t be adjusted, so I had to fit everything else around it.
 The khèn in the soundtrack is often at the base of what’s going on.
 It’s not normally an ensemble instrument, but it fits this role extremely well and connects many parts of the work.
 Sometimes it takes a more melodic role, especially to represent the more traditional and basic story threads.

 I also used another instrument, more commonly known in Vietnam – the đàn tranh, played by Nguyễn Thùy Dung – on a number of parts of the soundtrack.
 Writing for this instrument is a lot easier than the khèn, but still requires knowledge about its mechanics, tuning, layout, and techniques.
 I worked closely with Dung to make sure the parts she was playing were comfortable and followed standard conventions for the instrument while still being original.
 I studied archetypes of melodies for the đàn tranh and developed my ideas around this.
-Even though the melody is only used a few times in the film I feel it occurs at climactic moments, and brings together the many elements of the film.[/dropcap][/two_col][two_col_last][image_float url=”http://www.etheriumsky.com/wp-content/uploads/2014/08/20140812-P1010445.jpg” width=”300″ height=”490″ type=”right” title=”Khen Playing” lightbox=”true”]Composer Josh Kopeček learning to play the khen, a traditional Hmong instrument, as part of the VHCL scoring process.[/image_float][/two_col_last]
+Even though the melody is only used a few times in the film I feel it occurs at climactic moments, and brings together the many elements of the film.[/dropcap][/two_col][two_col_last][image_float url=”https://www.etheriumsky.com/wp-content/uploads/2014/08/20140812-P1010445.jpg” width=”300″ height=”490″ type=”right” title=”Khen Playing” lightbox=”true”]Composer Josh Kopeček learning to play the khen, a traditional Hmong instrument, as part of the VHCL scoring process.[/image_float][/two_col_last]

 Was there any scene that you were particularly excited to write music for?